This easy recipe for mashed butternut squash is ready in just 25 minutes and produces wonderfully flavorful, creamy results.

 Ingredients

-- 1 lb. raw butternut squash peeled and cubed
+- 1 pound raw butternut squash - peeled and cubed

-- 1 teaspoon Diamond Crystal kosher salt (or ½ teaspoon of fine salt)
+- 1 teaspoon Diamond Crystal Kosher Salt - or ½ teaspoon of any other salt

 Instructions

-- Place the cooked butternut squash along with the remaining ingredients in your food processor. **
+- Place the cooked squash in your food processor bowl.
+Add the butter, parmesan, garlic, and salt.

 - Process until smooth, 1-2 minutes, stopping to scrape the sides with a spatula as needed.
 Start processing on low, then process on high until smooth.